unneon/icie/README.md

 - [ ] Manage and compare multiple solutions
 	- [ ] Support output-only tasks
 	- [ ] Benchmark solutions
-- [ ] Use competitive programming libraries automatically
 - [ ] Allow to submit code using third-party header-only libraries
 - [ ] Emulate environment used on judging systems
 	- [ ] OIOIOI